 Finally, there are even some states that don’t require any working experience.
 But CPA licenses they offer in these situations restrict how you can hold yourself out as a CPA.
-These jurisdictions are Guam, which has an inactive license, and Massachusetts, which has a non-reporting license.
+One example is Guam, which has an inactive license.
+Massachusetts is another option because it offers a non-reporting license.

 If you are not allowed to work in the U.S. (e.g., H4 visa holders), you must find creative ways to fulfill the experience requirement.

-The best way to get your previous experience verified is to either apply for a restricted license from Guam or Massachusetts, register in a state with lower work experience supervision standards, or volunteer for CPA-supervised work.
+The best way to get your previous experience verified is to either apply for a restricted license from Guam or Massachusetts or register in a state with lower work experience supervision standards.
+You could also volunteer for CPA-supervised work.